 On Shane: H&M Studio sweater, $40; Topman skinny-fit trousers, $50; Forever 21 Men cotton-blend pique blazer, $45; H&M two-pack socks, $6; RumbaTime Brooklyn watch, $95; Forever 21 Men Turquoise oxford shoes, $35.

-RuPaul’s Drag Race contestant Courtney Act (courtneyact.com) has been a Hell’s Kitchen resident for a few months now (she moved here from L.A.).
+RuPaul’s Drag Race contestant Courtney Act (courtneyact.com) has been a Hell’s Kitchen resident for a few months now (she moved here from L.A.) and recently completed a successful run of gigs at the Laurie Beechman Theater.
 Fans of the reality-TV show are probably wondering: Is she, you know, a bitch?
 “People always say I’m actually nice and not a bitch at all,” she insists, claiming she wasn’t edited favorably on the series.
 And we didn’t detect a catty vibe at all during her shoot, during which she (and her alter ego, Shane) had a ball playing dress-up.
 “I was giving my Julia-Roberts–meets–Taylor-Swift realness in my Western look,” she shares.
 “And I love the mod looks!
 I don’t get too dressy as a boy that often.”
 Act’s advice for trying a new trend: “Don’t be afraid!
 I know Coco Chanel said to look in the mirror and take one thing off, but I say, ‘Put all the things on!’”

 Reality TV isn't new for you, right?
 You were on Australian Idol?
 Yeah, back in 2003, I went to Australian Idol the first day as a boy, and I got knocked out.
 So I went back the next day in drag and made it into the Top 12 and got a record deal and toured around Australia.
 But that was a good 11 years ago.